flavien-hugs/mountain-pics/README.md

 ### Finished
 You should now be up and running!

-* The web app is running on  http://localhost:5000
+* The web app is running on  http://localhost:5000/map/
+* The api docs is running on  http://localhost:5000/api/